-You can also add an impulse response reverb to the whole mix, control its decay and how much is sent from the close microphones and from the virtual space.
+You can also add a convolution reverb to the whole mix, control its decay and how much is sent from the close microphones and from the virtual space.
 The amount on the mix panel is the same as on the front interface.